johnstevenson/wprs-api/README.md

 The original [WPRS][wprs-original] stopped receiving updates when a new system was introduced in 2021.
 Despite hopes that a basic API (at minimum) would be provided, this did not happen.

-This library provides an API for page-scraping the new web site and it is hoped that it may lead to a proper API in the future.
+This library provides an API for page-scraping the new web site.
+It is hoped that this may lead to a proper API in the future.

 ## Usage